C-Caveman/tpv/README.txt

     tpv -g -f my_passwords

-Format of the encrypted file: (each section must start with 'loc: ')
+Format of the encrypted file:
+    Each section must start with 'loc: '
+    Each section must end with 'pwd: '

     loc: name_of_website
     usr: username_for_website